jgruber/icontrollx-fsi/README.md

 There are no needed changes to the BIG-IP to support the use of FSI installers.

+Since F5 development are the only ones validated to access the internal code signing serivce, the idea is that F5 development release and single FSI file for customer consumption.

 If an remote orchestrator has SSH access to a BIG-IP, the installation of iControl LX RPMs using FSI files is a simple workflow:

 Step 1.
 Upload the installer file to the remote BIG-IP